samuel-wahinya/VelociMart-Business-Intelligence-Report/docs/data_catalog.md

 ## 2. gold.dim_products

-- **Purpose:** provides information about the prooducts and their attributes.
+- **Purpose:** provides information about the products and their attributes.
 - **Columns:**

 | Column Name    | Data Type    | Description                                                                                          |